vegalyraevt/vegalyraevt/about.md

 ## 👋 Who I Am

 I'm Vega Lyrae, a Twitch VTuber with a background in computer science and a passion for AI development.
 My journey began in IT infrastructure, but my heart has always belonged to software development and creative computing.
 To that end I develop various programs live and test them on chat and AuroraChan my AI.
+I am also currently pursuing a bachelors degree with a Interdisciplinary Studies focused on Coding, AI research, and 3D modeling/animation.
+I plan to hopefully go all the way to a masters or phd in the future!

 ## 🖥️ Professional Background